caprice-j/ggbash/README.md

 ### 5. Order Agnostic Arguments

 `png` and `pdf` could receive plot size, file name, and directory name to save plots.
-If none specified, the default values are used.
+If not specified, the default values are used.

-`png` and `pdf` commands interpret a single- or double-quoted token as file name ("iris-for" in the following example), a token with `/` suffix as directory name, and otherwise plot size. `png` is order-agnostic: Any of the following notations generates the same png file `"my_image/my-iris-plot.960x480.png"`.
+`png` and `pdf` commands interpret a single- or double-quoted token as file name (`"my-iris-plot"` in the following example), a token with `/` suffix as directory name, and otherwise plot size.

+`png` is order-agnostic: Any of the following notations generates the same png file `"my_image/my-iris-plot.960x480.png"`.

 ``` bash
 gg iris | p 1 2 | png "my-iris-plot" 960x480 my_image/